zguo1010/osd/README.md

 The survey paper is: <a href="https://ieeexplore.ieee.org/document/9306762">"Online Social Deception and Its Countermeasures: A Survey"</a>

 The folder "social_capital" is for the research "SAFER: Social Capital-based Friend Recommendation to Defend Against Phishing Attacks".

-The folder "game_model" is for the research "Game Theoretic Opinion Models and Their Application in Processing Disinformation".